Gun laws in Indiana: State preemption

 Local laws regulating the possession and ownership of ammunition, firearms and shooting accessories are prohibited per IC 35–47–11.1–2, subject to the exemptions listed in IC 35–47–11.1–4.
 (New provisions effective 2011 Jul 01.)

 Municipalities may regulate the discharge of firearms, and as such it may be illegal to discharge a firearm within city limits.
 However, it is generally legal to discharge firearms on one's own property if located outside the city limits and with an adequate backstop.

-In Indianapolis, it is only illegal to discharge a firearm within the "police special service district", which is the pre-unigov, old Indianapolis city limits, per Ordinance 451-2.
+In Indianapolis, it is unlawful to discharge a firearm;

+1.)
+Within the "police special service district", which is the pre-unigov, old Indianapolis city limits, per Ordinance 451-2.

+2.)
+"On property controlled or operated by the board of parks and recreation, or located in or on any park or playground", per Ordinance 631-118.

+3.)
+"Across or upon any public street or place, or toward a public way from any private premises", per Ordinance 451-3.

+4.)
+"Along or upon any reservoir owned, controlled or leased by Citizens Energy Group", per Ordinance 451-6.

 In March 1989 the Northwest Indiana cities of Gary and East Chicago city councils passed ordinances prohibiting both sale and possession of assault weapons.
 Both of these ordinances were invalidated under statewide pre-emption.

 Some counties have adopted Second Amendment sanctuary resolutions.